 For His mercy endures forever.”

-The Lord heard their prayer, and told them through a prophet:
+The Lord heard their prayer, and spoke to them through a prophet:

-How would the Lord deliver them once again from their superior foe?
+Now that they knew that they would be safe, they must have begun to wonder how the Lord would deliver them from their superior foe?
 Fire from heaven?
 Large hailstones or a flood?
 Miraculous strength for their army?

 Jehoshaphat’s strategy was interesting, and maybe something we can all learn from.
 After praying, he did send his army out to confront the invaders, but he also assembled a “song of praise” team to march out ahead of it.
-“Seek ye first the kingdom of God”, as Jesus said, “and all these things shall be added unto you.”
+This fits well with Jesus’ later instruction to us to “Seek first the kingdom of God and all these things shall be added unto you.”
 (Matthew 6:33)

-The scripture tells us that it was when the praises went up, God’s deliverance began.
-The act of worship and faith was pleasing in God’s sight, and He began to move for Judah.
+Scripture tells us that it was when the praises went up that God’s deliverance began.
+The act of worship and faith was pleasing in God’s sight, and He began to move in favor of Judah.

-As Keith Green sang in his song, “When the Praises Go Up”
+The same concept is heard in Keith Green’s song, “When the Praises Go Up”

 For when I hear the praises start